Nick Mohammed: Career

 In 2018, he voiced Piglet in the Disney film Christopher Robin.
 Also in 2018, it was announced that he would collaborate on a new comedy series titled Intelligence with David Schwimmer for Sky One.
 In 2019, Mohammed appeared in the second series of Stath Lets Flats.
+That same year, he also wrote and starred in the TV pilot, The Mr Swallow Show, for Channel 4, based on his Mr Swallow character; the show was not picked up to series.

-From 2020 to 2023, he played Nathan "Nate" Shelley in the Apple TV+ series Ted Lasso, which ran for three seasons on Apple TV+.
+From 2020 to 2023, he played Nathan "Nate" Shelley in the Apple TV series Ted Lasso.
+During the three series he appeared on the show, he was nominated for two Primetime Emmy Awards (2021 and 2022) and won a Screen Actors Guild Award as part of the ensemble in 2022.

 In 2023, Mohammed starred as a policeman in the film Maggie Moore(s), alongside Jon Hamm and Tina Fey.
 He was a contestant on the 17th series of the Channel 4 show Taskmaster, which launched in March 2024.

-In 2025, he appeared in the fifth season of Apple TV+'s Slow Horses as Mayor Zafar Jaffrey.
-Also in 2025, he starred in the action comedy film Deep Cover alongside Bryce Dallas Howard and Orlando Bloom.
-In 2024, Mohammed opened A Christmas Carol (ish) at @sohoplace in London's West End for a Christmas run.
+In 2024, Mohammed opened A Christmas Carol(ish) at @sohoplace in London's West End for a Christmas run.
 The show was a re-telling of Charles Dickens's A Christmas Carol with Mr Swallow as the protagonist, also starring Martha Howe-Douglas, David Elms, and Kieran Hodgson.
 He originally developed the show at Soho Theatre in 2022.

+In 2025, he appeared in the fifth season of Apple TV's Slow Horses as Mayor Zafar Jaffrey.
+Also in 2025, he starred in the action comedy film Deep Cover alongside Bryce Dallas Howard and Orlando Bloom.

-In 2025, he toured the UK as Mr Swallow in new live show, Show Pony with dates extended into 2026.
-He also appeared as a contestant on The Celebrity Traitors.
-When talking about the show Mohammed said, "This is the first thing I've ever done as myself."
-He made it to the final as faithful alongside David Olusoga, before losing out to traitor Alan Carr.
+In 2025, he toured the UK as Mr Swallow in new live show, Show Pony, with dates extended into 2026.
+He also appeared as a contestant on the first series of The Celebrity Traitors, about which he said, 'This is the first thing I've ever done as myself'.
+He made it to the final as a 'Faithful' alongside David Olusoga, before losing out to traitor Alan Carr.

+Mohammed was in the 2025 Big Fat Quiz of the Year special, and was on the same team as Jonathan Ross; their team won.

+In June 2026, he became the main face of the "World Cup Watchers' Rights Association" campaign with Australian broadcaster SBS, as part of their coverage of the 2026 FIFA World Cup.

+Mohammed was awarded an honorary Doctor Of Letters by Durham University in July 2026.

+Mohammed will play The Host in the world premiere of The Traitors: Acts of Betrayal at the Gillian Lynne Theatre in London's West End from May 2027.